2012–13 FC Basel season: Knockout phase

 The first leg was held at the St. Jakob-Park in front of 8,314 fans, which was by far the lowest attendance in their own stadium during the club's entire season.
 Before kick-off the pitch was green and reported as damp on this cloudy evening.
 Dnipro began the match with an attacking endeavour that had become familiar from them during the group stage, in which the team had achieved 16 goals.
 Following a long ball Nikola Kalinić shot off target from short range after just 30 seconds.
-A few minutes later a free kick for the visitors, referee Svein Oddvar Moen of the Football Association of Norway and his linesman over saw that five Dnipro players were offside, but Yevhen Konoplyanka misjudged his angles with his final shot.
+A few minutes later a free kick for the visitors, referee Svein Oddvar Moen of the Football Association of Norway and his linesman oversaw that five Dnipro players were offside, but Yevhen Konoplyanka misjudged his angles with his final shot.
 Basel grouped themselves and won control in midfield.
 A long throw-in was played longer by Marco Streller, but Valentin Stocker was too small in the duel for the header which was cleared too short, Cabral headed at goal from just inside the box, the ball was trapped by Stocker and he stylishly swept it past Jan Laštůvka from six metres out, 23 minutes gone.
 By this time the snow fall had started.
 On the half hour Fabian Frei collected a loose ball and took aim, but his effort was held by Laštůvka.
 On 44 minutes the hosts came out of a horror scene unscathed.
 Roman Zozulya stretched his leg into the path of a low cross from Konoplyanka at the near post, only for Yann Sommer to block the ball out for a corner.
 After the break the snow stayed, the pitch turned white and the ball was now orange.
 The hosts were still in charge, despite the visitors substituting new forwards in.
 On 14 February nobody could deny it would be Valentin's day.
 On 67 minutes an exactly placed left-footed corner-kick from Stocker was deflected into the net off the fore head of striker Streller.
 Dnipro could not react to this and Valentin Stocker had led the hosts to a deserved 2–0 victory.